 The place is clean and well accommodating.
 The price is fantastic and the location in principle is great.
 However, there’s just something missing when it comes to The Generator Hostel in Hamburg and I can’t quite put my finger on what it is.

-Let’s just say I’ve certainly not fallen in love with the hostel, so on future visits to Hamburg, I’d probably stay elsewhere.
+Let’s just say I’ve certainly not fallen in love with the hostel, so on future visits to Hamburg, I’d probably look at the other places we’ve listed to stay in Hamburg and stay there instead.

 The lack of a kitchen (or maybe just the ability to eat any form of food) is such a large percentage of services it really hits this place hard.
 I’d consider staying elsewhere if you’re planning on saving money by staying here because I just don’t think it’s all that possible.